 For this reason, all online marketers should invest in a good password manager.
 Password managers will generate a strong, unique password for you to use then encrypt your password data so no one can steal it.
 If you’re not using a password manager, you’re putting your data at risk.
 Remember that.

 The marketing industry has changed for the better since the inception of the Internet.
 However, online marketers need to tread carefully, as one mistake could mean the loss of their and their client’s data.
-With these three tips, online marketers will be able to secure their data.
+With these three tips or by using passwordless security, online marketers can secure their data.